Roseville Quilters Guild, PO Box 513, Roseville CA 95678

 The applique is raw edge and a bit of wool batting is used for the trapunto effect in the flower, stem and leaf.

 In class we will weave a 14" x 20" background using 3 fabrics: 2 medium/dark and 1 medium.
-Fabric close in value works well for the background as seen in the sample to the right, which uses these 3 Kaffe fabrics.
+Fabric close in value works well for the background as seen in the sample to the right, which uses 3 Kaffe fabrics.